 Campus Librarians are happy to take suggestions for materials to add to the library collection.
 Faculty input helps ensure that acquired materials align with course subject matter and better meet the needs of MCC students.
 Please contact your local campus librarian with suggestions for new physical and electronic materials.

-There are currently ten information literacy units that faculty may include in their course.
+There are currently nine information literacy units that faculty may include in their courses.
 There is no limit to the number of units that may be selected.
 The units are:

-Students work through the content of the units (videos, Prezi presentations, written descriptions) at their own pace and then return to the LMS to complete a quiz testing their knowledge of the unit content.
+Students work through the content of the units (videos, presentations, written descriptions and activities) at their own pace and complete a quiz testing their knowledge of the unit content.
 The units are most useful to students when they have clearly defined due dates and points/extra credit attached to completion.
-The faculty member may also request that the librarian attend on-ground sessions in order to provide in-person instruction.
+The faculty member may also request that the librarian attend on-ground sessions in order to provide in-person instruction, host a live Zoom session, or provide a recorded session.